Tetsubin

 COMING SOON

-We believe what we offer here is unique in the Western world: a broad selection of fine antique tetsubin carefully vetted and restored by tea people for tea people.
-These tetsubin are intended to serve as a central element of your tea practice and a multi-generational heirloom.
-Your tetsubin comes with a lifetime warrantee (so long as you care for it properly, as described below): we want you to treasure your tetsubin for the rest of your life.
+• …a broad selection of fine antique tetsubin carefully vetted and lovingly restored by tea people for tea people.
+All profits from our tetsubin sales go to Boulder Tea Hut, a not-for-profit organization dedicated to supporting contemplative tea practice.
+Only about one in one thousand tetsubin we review pass our selection criteria and our restoration process is unparalleled because it is driven by love for sharing tea rather than commercial incentives.
+These tetsubin are intended to serve as a central element of your tea practice and become a multi-generational heirloom.
+Your tetsubin comes with a lifetime warrantee (so long as you care for it properly, as described below). we want you to treasure your tetsubin for the rest of your life.
 It has already lasted for centuries; well cared for it will last many more.

 With such an intensive process we are only able to offer a limited number of tetsubin per year.
 All proceeds go to supporting Boulder Tea Hut.